ezhulenev/ezhulenev.github.io/source/_posts/2015-06-15-feature-engineering-at-scale.markdown

 #### Categorial Transformation

-A column calculated by applying top or index transform function, each unique columns value calculated by transform function associated with unique column id
+A column calculated by applying top or index transform function, each columns id corresponds to one unique value from input data set.
+SourceValue is encoded as ByteVector unique value from input column and used later for featurization.

 {% coderay lang:groovy %}
-abstract class CategorialTransformer(
+class CategorialTransformer(
   features: DataFrame @@ Transformer.Features
 ) extends Transformer(features) {